-- 6.16.
-The landscape elements that constitute the landscape character of the application site would remain largely unaffected by the proposed development.
-Site topography, field pattern and enclosure, woodlands, hedgerows and trees would generally remain physically intact with the solar arrays and supporting infrastructure in place.
-Enhancements to landscape elements would be made in terms of the maintenance and infilling of hedgerows to enhance visual screening, species diversity, age structure, health, and the long-term contribution to the character of the site. - 6.17.
-New hedgerows and trees are proposed to provide an overall net gain of the site's hedgerow and tree resource.
-The existing hedgerows would be managed to improve the visual screening of the solar panels and security fencing, and to enhance the landscape character and biodiversity of the site.
-Owing to the ease of removal of all the above ground structures, ground fixings and associated infrastructure, any effects upon landscape elements resulting from the proposed development are reversible with the land being returned to agricultural land use on decommissioning.
+- 6.15.
+The landscape elements that constitute the landscape character of the Site would remain largely unaffected by the proposed development.
+Site topography, field pattern and enclosure, woodlands, hedgerows, and trees would generally remain physically intact with the solar arrays and supporting infrastructure in place.
+Enhancements to landscape elements would be made in terms of the maintenance and infilling of hedgerows to enhance visual screening, species diversity, age structure, health, and the long-term contribution to the character of the Site. - 6.16.
+New hedgerows are proposed to provide an overall net gain of the Site's hedgerow resource (proposed hedgerow circa 3km, tree planting circa 1.9ha).
+The existing hedgerows would be managed to improve the visual screening of the solar panels and security fencing, and to enhance the landscape character and biodiversity of the Site.
+Owing to the ease of removal of all the above ground structures, ground fixings and associated infrastructure, any effects upon landscape elements resulting from the proposed development are reversible with the land being returned to agricultural land use on decommissioning